 The street address IS required on the product label, but may be omitted under certain circumstances (the city, state and zip code are always required).
 The regulations that define those “certain circumstances” are different for cosmetics and other products (including soap when it is exempt from the definition of a cosmetic).

-Note that a PO Box does NOT ever qualify as a street address.
+NOTE: A PO Box does NOT qualify as a street address.

 The FDA regulations still say the street address may be omitted if it is included in a “city or phone directory”.
 In their 2015 response to the HSCG’s petition to allow a PO box, they clarified that it may not be a PO box, but did say that it could be an online or print directory and gave some examples.
 See my blog post FDA Responds to HSCG PO Box Petition for more details.